Report: Empowering Beneficiaries and Modernizing Medicare Enrollment

-In this white paper, Better Medicare Alliance presents a set of comprehensive recommendations to reimagine Medicare enrollment, thereby empowering beneficiaries to make better sense of their options and become active choosers in their health coverage.
-The whitepaper offers a five-part plan, including:
+In this report, Better Medicare Alliance presents a set of comprehensive recommendations to reimagine Medicare enrollment, thereby empowering beneficiaries to make better sense of their options and become active choosers in their health coverage.
+The report offers a five-part plan, including:

 - Designate HHS as Solely Responsible for Medicare Enrollment: Congress should designate HHS as solely responsible for the entirety of the Medicare program, encompassing both administration and enrollment.